 Backend Developers

-For Backend Developers like Oliver, API observability is a treasure trove of data.
-It allows them to dig deep into the performance metrics, helping them fine-tune the API for optimal results.
-Whether it’s identifying slow endpoints or monitoring rate limits, the granular data provided by API observability tools is invaluable.
+Backend Developers like Jesse find API observability incredibly valuable.
+It provides detailed performance metrics, helping them optimize the API.
+Whether it's spotting slow endpoints or tracking rate limits, the data from API observability tools is essential for improving performance.

 Frontend Developers